juanclopgar97/python_sharp/README.md

 To install `python_sharp` you can follow either of the options listed:

+### Disclaimer

+version 1.0.0 is only available through GitHub Pypi does not contain that version.

 ### 1. Clone the Repository
 If you want to explore the source code, you can clone the repository:
 ```bash